Vanilla Sweet Cream Cold Brew Recipe (Better Than Starbucks)

 Common Mistakes to Avoid

-Hot coffee that’s been cooled tastes bitter and acidic.
-Cold brew has 67% less acidity and a naturally sweeter taste.
+The most common one: swapping regular brewed coffee for cold brew.
+Hot coffee that’s been cooled down tastes bitter and acidic — cold brew has 67% less acidity and a sweeter baseline.
+They’re not interchangeable here.

 • Salted Caramel Sweet Cream: Replace vanilla syrup with caramel syrup and add a pinch of sea salt